-Income drawdown sees you take on all the investment risk yourself, so for most people it makes sense to use a financial adviser such as those on the team at Drewberry to manage your pension pot in retirement.
+Income drawdown sees you take on all the investment risk yourself, so for most people it makes sense to use a financial adviser such as those on the team at Drewberry to manage your pension pot.

-An expert pension adviser is best-placed to put together a drawdown program with a reduced risk of your pension running out early.
+An expert pension adviser is best-placed to put together a drawdown program that may help reduce the risk of your pension running out early.
 However, for a rough idea of how long your pension pot will last, the below Pension Drawdown Calculator can help.

 Flexi-access drawdown has only been available since 2015; before this, not everyone could access their pension with full flexibility.
-That means that there’s not much data regarding how advised vs. non-advised pension drawdown funds have performed over time.
+That means that there’s much in the way of statistics regarding how advised vs. non-advised pension drawdown funds have performed over time.